 The Spies Sent to Jericho

-2 1 Then Joshua son of Nun secretly sent two spies from Shittim.
-"Go, look over the land," he said, "especially Jericho."
-So they went and entered the house of a prostitute named Rahab and stayed there.
-2 The king of Jericho was told, "Look, some of the Israelites have come here tonight to spy out the land."
-3 So the king of Jericho sent this message to Rahab: "Bring out the men who came to you and entered your house, because they have come to spy out the whole land."
-4 But the woman had taken the two men and hidden them.
-She said, "Yes, the men came to me, but I did not know where they had come from.
-5 At dusk, when it was time to close the city gate, they left.
-I don't know which way they went.
-Go after them quickly.
-You may catch up with them."
-6 (But she had taken them up to the roof and hidden them under the stalks of flax she had laid out on the roof.)
-7 So the men set out in pursuit of the spies on the road that leads to the fords of the Jordan, and as soon as the pursuers had gone out, the gate was shut.
+2 1 Joshua son of Nun secretly sent out from Shittim two men as spies: "Go.
+Look over the land.
+Check out Jericho."
+They left and arrived at the house of a harlot named Rahab and stayed there.
+2 The king of Jericho was told, "We've just learned that men arrived tonight to spy out the land.
+They're from the People of Israel."
+3 The king of Jericho sent word to Rahab: "Bring out the men who came to you to stay the night in your house.
+They're spies; they've come to spy out the whole country."
+4 The woman had taken the two men and hidden them.
+She said, "Yes, two men did come to me, but I didn't know where they'd come from.
+5 At dark, when the gate was about to be shut, the men left.
+But I have no idea where they went.
+Hurry up!
+Chase them - you can still catch them!"
+6 (She had actually taken them up on the roof and hidden them under the stalks of flax that were spread out for her on the roof.)
+7 So the men set chase down the Jordan road toward the fords.
+As soon as they were gone, the gate was shut.

 Israel Passes over the Jordan